 Required program activities include:

-• Hire staff that represent the population of the community, and translate tools and resources available recipients
+• Hire staff that represent the population of the community, and translate tools and resources available to recipients

 • Develop culturally and linguistically appropriate conflict and grievance resolutions processes